Finishing School (1953 film)

 Finishing School (Fanciulle di lusso) is a 1953 French-Italian comedy film directed by Bernard Vorhaus and starring Susan Stephen, Anna Maria Ferrero and Jacques Sernas.
 It was made at Cinecittà with sets designed by the art director Franco Lolli.
 It is also known by the alternative title of Luxury Girls.

 Plot

 After finishing her studies, an American, Susan Miller, spends a vacation period in Rome with her parents.
-His father, a wealthy man who led a dissipated life, sent him to complete his worldly education at the famous college of Mont-Fleuri, Switzerland.
+Her father, a wealthy man who led a dissipated life, sent her to complete her worldly education at the famous college of Mont-Fleuri, Switzerland.